 4.1.
-Analysis of the AREPPort entry, authorizationand denial
+Analysis of the advance request to enter port - port entry, authorisation and denial

 The regional cooperation necessary for purposes of analysing a vessel AREP and deciding on port State measures is supported by the IOTC e-PSM application; information is available on designated ports, the designated competent authority in each port State CPC and the prior notification period established by each CPC.